SachsLab/OpenMER/README.md

 These 3 applications share the same simple instructions: First click "Connect" to open the NSP connection dialog then OK (assuming defaults are OK).
 Then click Add Plot to open the window.

+The connection settings are ignored if Central is running on the same computer, because the default connection method first attempts to connect to Central's shared memory.

 #### Sweep Plot Audio

 The SweepGUI has the ability to stream one of the visualized channels out over the computer's speaker system.
 You can select which channel is being streamed either by clicking on one of the radio buttons near the top or by using a number on the keyboard (0 for silence, 1-N for each visualized channel).
-For convenience when using a simple keyboard emulation (e.g. footpad), you may use left-arrow and right-arrow for cycling through the channels.
-In a recent update, Space also selects silence but this is not yet in the zip distribution.
+For convenience when using a simple keyboard emulation (e.g. footpad), you may use left-arrow and right-arrow for cycling through the channels, and Space selects silence.

 ### Features
 Click connect, OK, Add Plot